fNIRS/snirf/snirf_specification.md

 for moment time domain measurements.
 This field is only required for moment time domain data types, and is indexed by `measurementList(k).dataTypeIndex`.
 Note that the numeric value in this array is the exponent in the integral used for calculating the moments.
 For detailed/specific definitions of moments, see [Wabnitz et al, 2020](https://doi.org/10.1364/BOE.396585); for general definitions of moments see [here](https://en.wikipedia.org/wiki/Moment_(mathematics) ).

-In brief, given a DTOF N(t) (photon counts vs. photon arrival time at the detector): \
+In brief, given a TPSF or DTOF N(t) (photon counts vs. photon arrival time at the detector): \
 momentOrder = 0: total counts: `N_total = \intergral N(t)dt` \
 momentOrder = 1: mean time of flight: `m = <t> = (1/N_total) \integral t N(t) dt` \
 momentOrder = 2: variance/second central moment: `V = (1/N_total) \integral (t - <t>)^2 N(t) dt` \